glimpse-editor/getglimpse-web/content/about.md

 If you would like to donate some money to Glimpse project, you can do so by donating on [Open Collective](https://opencollective.com/glimpse).
 Our [Github Sponsors](https://github.com/sponsors/glimpse-editor) page is directly linked to our Open Collective profile.

 We also encourage those who want to support the GNU Image Manipulation Program to use [their donation page](https://www.gimp.org/donating/) to do so.
+We also pass along a portion of our own donations upstream periodically: https://opencollective.com/glimpse/expenses?tag=donation

 [Return to top](#contents)

 ## Do you plan to sell Glimpse Image Editor? {#do-you-plan-to-sell-glimpse-image-editor}
 No. Glimpse Image Editor is an open source application, and we have no plans to sell copies of the software.
-The same will also apply to "Glimpse NX".
+The same will also apply to Glimpse NX.

 If that policy ever changes, it will go through the usual governance channels for this project, and our community will be consulted about it first.
 In practice, there is little or no support within the Glimpse project to start charging for copies of the software, so it is extremely unlikely to ever happen.